Reporting Sexual Misconduct for School of Continuing Studies Students

 School of Continuing Studies Students who wish to report sexual misconduct may notify the University’s Title IX Coordinator or Deputy Title IX Coordinator.

 Michele Mackie, Deputy Title IX Coordinator for the School of Continuing Studies

-Associate Dean of Academic Affairs and Compliance
+Senior Associate Dean, Academic Affairs and Compliance

 640 Massachusetts Avenue NW, Washington, D.C.
 20001

 Samantha Berner, Title IX Coordinator and Director of Title IX Compliance